clundstrom/webserver-java/README.txt

 How to run CLIENTS:

-1. Choose which server to use by comment out the other.
+1. Choose which client to use by comment out the other.
 2. Run Init class with arguments:   IP REMOTE_PORT BUFFER_SIZE TRANSFER_RATE

 Example: